-The ACCESS Program at UW Tacoma allows Washington residents aged 60 years or older to audit one or two courses per quarter on a space-available basis.
-The program is a great opportunity to take full advantage of the extraordinary resources of the campus, the outstanding faculty, and the diverse student population.
+The Access Program at UW Tacoma allows Washington residents aged 60 years or older to audit up to two courses per quarter on a space-available basis.
+The Access Program is a great opportunity to take full advantage of the extraordinary resources of the campus, the outstanding faculty, and the diverse student population.

-ACCESS students do not pay the services and activities fees; they are not entitled to participate in UW programs which are funded by these fees.
-There is a nominal registration fee, but ACCESS students do not pay tuition.
+you do not pay the services and activities fees, therefore you are not entitled to participate in UW programs which are funded by these fees.
+There is a nominal registration fee, but Access students do not pay tuition.

-Registration restrictions - Take note of any special registration restrictions, such as no auditors or an entry code requirement which is noted with a “>” symbol next to the SLN.
+Take note of any special registration restrictions, such as no auditors or an entry code requirement, which is noted with a “>” symbol next to the SLN.

-Department contacts - Course specific questions or entry code requests must be directed to the department or advisor.
-Read STEP 2 for information about entry codes.
+Course specific questions or entry code requests must be directed to the academic department or advisor.
+Continue to STEP 2 for information about entry codes.
 If needed, instructor contact information may be found in the UW Tacoma Directory.

 T CORE courses